EmilDohne/compressed-image/docs/code-ref/channel.rst

 for largely sparse data and is used extensively by the `cryptomatte-api <https://github.com/EmilDohne/cryptomatte-api>`_.

-When using lazily generated channels, it is usually advised to not iterate over them as shown above (although it is entirely valid) as that will invoke the cost of decompression/recompression, but instead it is recommended to explicitly set the chunks that will contain data.
+When using lazily generated channels, it is usually advised to not iterate over them as shown above (although it is entirely valid) as that will store explicit data on each of the chunks making the further memory savings negligible.
+Instead, it is recommended to explicitly set the chunks that will contain data.

 Take for example a mask channel which will only cover a small portion of the image, rather than having to explicitly store compressed data for the whole image (which won't compress 100% and will have a non-trivial overhead),